-Tony Urquhart (born 1934) is a Canadian pioneer of abstract painting, known for his “box” sculptures and his meticulous drawings and paintings influenced by religious art and architecture.
+Tony Urquhart (1934 – 2022) was a Canadian pioneer of abstract painting, known for his “box” sculptures and his meticulous drawings and paintings influenced by religious art and architecture.

 Born in Niagara Falls, Urquhart trained at the Albright Art School and the State University of New York at Buffalo between 1954-1958.
 The New York Abstract Expressionists heavily influenced his painting at the time.
 His annual trips to Europe (beginning in 1958) also influenced his visual experiences.
 Attracted to the “otherness” that he encountered in Europe, Urquhart was drawn to the landscape, architecture and pilgrimage sites, such as Lourdes and Vimy Ridge.
 He often references images from small country graveyards and humble French villages in his paintings and drawings.